alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 **IMPORTANT:** The data ingress must be signed off by the data provider (and referee).

-The following steps show how to generate a temporary write-only upload token that can be securely sent to the data provider:
+The following steps show how to generate a temporary write-only upload token that can be securely sent to the data provider, enabling them to upload the data:

 + In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM.
 + Search for the resource group: `RG_SHM_<SHM ID>_PERSISTENT_DATA`, then click through to the storage account called: `<SHM ID><SRE ID>data<storage suffix>` (where `<storage suffix>` is a random string)